rchildree/furman/index.md

+---

+---
 # Furman Classics

-A storehouse for syllabuses and other teaching resources for courses at Furman University.
+A storehouse for Randall Childree’s syllabuses and other teaching resources for courses at Furman University.

 ![dolphins](main-dolphins.png)